joaotavora/eglot/README.md

 - Automatically restarts frequently crashing servers (like RLS).
 - Server-initiated edits are confirmed with the user.
 - Diagnostics work out-of-the-box (no `flycheck.el` needed).
+- Smoother/more responsive (read below).

 Under the hood:

 - Message parser is much much simpler.
+- Defers signature requests like `textDocument/hover` until server is ready.
+Also sends `textDocument/didChange` for groups of edits, not one per each tiny change.
 - Easier to read and maintain elisp.
-Yeah I know, *extremely subjective*, so judge for yourself.
+Yeah I know, *very subjective*, so judge for yourself.
 - About 1k LOC lighter.
 - Development doesn't require Cask, just Emacs.
 - Project support doesn't need `projectile.el`, uses Emacs's `project.el`
 - Requires the upcoming Emacs 26
 - Contained in one file
-- Sends `textDocument/didChange` for groups of edits, not one per each tiny change.
 - Its missing tests!
 This is *not good*

 [lsp]: https://microsoft.github.io/language-server-protocol/